Erotic thriller: 1980s–1990s: Classic period

 William Friedkin's Cruising and the aforementioned Dressed to Kill and Body Heat arguably ushered in the Golden Age of the erotic thriller at the beginning of the 1980s.
-The next few years saw a flood of titles, including Body Double (1984), Jagged Edge (1985), and 9½ Weeks (1986).
+The next few years saw a flood of titles, including The Fourth Man (1983), Body Double (1984) and Jagged Edge (1985).
 Fatal Attraction in 1987 was seen as the first visible success in the genre, as it was a critical and commercial success.
 The film was a mixture of psychological thriller action with brief scenes of softcore sex and illicit romance.
 Spending eight weeks in the No. 1 spot at the box office, Fatal Attraction grossed more than $320 million worldwide, making it the biggest film of that year.
-Hoping to repeat the film's success, Hollywood studios released a spate of erotic thriller films over the next several years, including The Hot Spot (1990), Presumed Innocent (1990), Shattered (1991), Sleeping with the Enemy (1991), A Kiss Before Dying (1991), Consenting Adults (1992), Single White Female (1992), Love Crimes (1992), Unlawful Entry (1992), Poison Ivy (1992), Final Analysis (1992), Malice (1993), The Crush (1993), Dream Lover (1994), The Last Seduction (1994), and Color of Night (1994).
+Hoping to repeat the film's success, Hollywood studios released a spate of erotic thriller films (Note: Although some of these titles may not fall under the precise definition of "erotic thriller", they all fell under the thriller category (psychological or neo-noir), contained sex and/or nudity, with marketing that emphasized these lurid elements.) over the next several years, including The Hot Spot (1990), Presumed Innocent (1990), Shattered (1991), Sleeping with the Enemy (1991), A Kiss Before Dying (1991), Consenting Adults (1992), Single White Female (1992), Love Crimes (1992), Unlawful Entry (1992), Poison Ivy (1992), Final Analysis (1992), Malice (1993), The Crush (1993), Dream Lover (1994), The Last Seduction (1994), and Color of Night (1994).

 Basic Instinct, directed by Paul Verhoeven and written by Joe Eszterhas, was released to great success and controversy in 1992.
-Featuring overt sexuality and violence, including a plot depicting a bisexual woman as a murderous psychopath, the film is seen as the apotheosis of the genre.
+Featuring overt sexuality and violence, including a plot depicting a bisexual woman as a murderous psychopath, the film is seen as the apex of the genre.
 Though it received mixed reviews, it was a significant box office smash as it grossed $352 million worldwide.
 Upon this success, Sliver was released the following year with the same screenwriter, Eszterhas, and star, Sharon Stone.
 Though Sliver fared worse with critics, it also topped the box office and grossed $116 million.
 Disclosure, directed by Barry Levinson, was met with considerable success in 1994.
 The film—which concerns a computer specialist (played by Michael Douglas, his then third film of the genre) who is sexually harassed by his female superior and former lover (played by Demi Moore)—grossed $214 million against its $50 million budget.